 \begin{ceqn}

 \end{ceqn}

-This law is generally considered capable reproducing the shape of the center-to-limb variation without being likely to result in overfitting.
+This law is generally considered capable of reproducing the shape of the CLV without being likely to result in overfitting.

 Figure \ref{fig:continuumstars} shows the trends obtained from the ATLAS model overplotted on the data.
-It can be seen that while the CLV profiles calculated by the model (shown in red) are accurate within 3\% of the disk-centre intensity up to $\mu=0.08$ for the four bluest continuum wavelengths, the center-to-limb variation is underestimated at 7771 \AA.
-The difference is 5\% of the local intensity at $\mu=0.5$ and increases to around 20\% at $\mu=0.08$, or 4\% and 9\% of the disk-center intensity respectively.
+It can be seen that while the CLV profiles calculated by the model (shown in red) are accurate within 4\% of the disk-center intensity up to $\mu=0.08$, with the largest discrepancy occurring at 5832Å towards the limb.
 It can also be seen that, as expected, the four parameter law most closely follows the calculated profile and the data, while the linear fit provides the least accurate representation of the intensity variations.

-Analysis of the coefficients retrieved from the similarly widely used PHOENIX model \citep{Husser2013} shows the limb darkening is consistent with both the ATLAS model and the data within 3\% of disk-center intensity out to $\mu=0.08$.
+Analysis of the coefficients retrieved from the similarly widely used PHOENIX model \citep{Husser2013} shows that the limb darkening is consistent with both the ATLAS model and the data within 4\% of disk-center intensity out to $\mu=0.08$.
 Overall, it appears that the model parameters obtained from both the ATLAS and PHOENIX codes are in good agreement with solar data at most of the observed continuum wavelengths, although further investigation at longer wavelengths is required.